phatpham9/dev-env/README.md

 ./toolset/vscode/run.sh --uninstall
 ```

 Restart your VS Code to take effect.
+Then follow the [Settings Sync guide](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) to download settings from your Gist to your VS Code.

 ## /git